Notable Oregonians: Douglas C. Engelbart - Inventor

 Ironically, Engelbart never received any royalties for inventing the computer mouse.
 His patent expired in 1987, shortly before the personal computer revolution made the mouse an indispensable input device.
 Moreover, subsequent mice used different mechanisms that did not infringe on his original patent.

-Engelbart is an emeritus director of the Doug Engelbart Institute, which he founded in 1988.
-His daughter Christina Engelbart is currently the managing director of the institute.
-It is located in Menlo Park, California and promotes Engelbart's philosophy, the concept of Bootstrapping, Networked Information Centers, and Collective IQ.
+Engelbart was an emeritus director of the Doug Engelbart Institute, which he founded in 1988.
+The institute is located in Menlo Park, California and promotes Engelbart's philosophy, the concept of Bootstrapping, Networked Information Centers, and Collective IQ.